nikosarcevic/WP/README.md

 # WP

-pleease add your references here there are only a few examples to help you started with
+please add your references here

+there are only a few examples to help you started with